 Money Transfer Companies should also consult various sources of information to identify and manage these risks.
-The main purpose here is to take into account typologies, guidance, risk indicators, red flags, and recommendations published by FATF.
-As a result, after the risk assessments made by taking these into consideration, the money laundering rate may decrease or even be prevented completely.
+The main purpose here is to consider typologies, guidance, risk indicators, red flags, and recommendations published by FATF.
+As a result, after the risk assessments are made by considering these, the money laundering rate may decrease or even be prevented completely.

 Risk-Approach in Money Transfer Company

 Money Transfer Companies are expected to identify, use, and understand the ML / TF risks they are exposed to.
 That's why Money Transfer Companies should carry out risk assessments in order to reduce financial crime in their companies, and the most needed application when performing this risk assessment is the Risk-Based Approach.
-When evaluating ML / TF risk, Money Transfer Companies should analyze and try to understand how the ML / TF risks they identify affect them and take appropriate measures to reduce and manage these risks.
+When evaluating ML / TF risk, Money Transfer Companies should analyze how the ML / TF risks they identify affect them and take appropriate measures to reduce.
 Therefore, risk assessment provides the basis for the risk-based implementation of AML / CFT measures.

-When making the Money Transfer Companies Risk-Based Approach, firstly, it performs Customer Due Diligence and determines customer procedures to determine the customer risk level.
+When making the Money Transfer Companies Risk-Based Appr, it performs Customer Due Diligence and determines customer procedures to determine the customer risk level.
 Some of the most used methods to determine customer risk levels are PEP and adverse media scanning.
 After these checks, the risk profile of the customer is determined.